Steady Periodic Vibrations

 x(t) = displacement of the mass

-f(t) = forcing function
+f(t) = periodic forcing function

 Representation of Forcing Function, f(t)